 Seriously?
 While it's true that many convicted dog fighters have been found with treadmills on their properties, automatically connecting treadmill use with fight conditioning has unfairly profiled some of the most responsible owners out there.
 Many homes use mills to get their dogs in tip top shape, especially in places where extreme weather or dense urban neighborhoods prevent tiring, outdoor exercise.
 Apartment dwellers without yards love'em.
 Because pit bulls are high energy animals with hardy, athletic builds, the responsible use of a treadmill can make for healthier, happier dogs.

-Right: BADRAP's Star loves using her mill at the Rescue Barn.
+Video: BADRAP's Star loves using her mill at the Rescue Barn.

 Will a Pit Bull that shows aggression towards other animals go after PEOPLE NEXT?